 Another point raised in the revelation quoted, and also in the history of the councils which set up the doctrine of the Trinity, is that of contention.
-This doctrine had its formulation and adoption in bitter controversy, and had added to its creedal form an another against all those who believed otherwise, thus showing the venom of bitterness against the defeated party.
+This doctrine had its formulation and adoption in bitter controversy, and had added to its creedal form an anathema against all those who believed otherwise, thus showing the venom of bitterness against the defeated party.
 Truth is not usually arrived at under such conditions, or by such methods.
 The Book of Mormon was given that God's truth might be made known, and that contention might cease.
-In that book he has said, "He that hath the spirit of contention is not of me, but is of the devil."
-(3 Nephi 5:30)
+In that book he has said, "...He that hath the spirit of contention, is not of me, but is of the devil..."
+(III Nephi 5:30).

-Opening the Book of Mormon we find in the preface written by its ancient author, Moroni, that one of the purposes of the book is "to the convinging of the Jew and Gentile that Jesus is the Christ, the Eternal God."
-The implication is that neither the Gentiles nor the Jews are believing that "Jesus is the Christ, the eternal God."
-By this book God seeks to correct erroneous conceptions and set people aright.
+Opening the Book of Mormon we find on the title page written by its ancient author, Moroni, that one of the purposes of the book is "...to the convincing of the Jew and Gentile that Jesus is the Christ, the Eternal God..."
+(Book of Mormon Title Page).
+The implication is that neither the Gentiles nor the Jews are believing that "...Jesus is the Christ, the eternal God..."
+(Book of Mormon Title Page).
+By this book (the Book of Mormon) God seeks to correct erroneous conceptions and set people aright.

-"There shall be no other name given, nor any other way nor means whereby salvation can come unto the children of men, only in and through the name of Christ, the Lord Omnipotent," (Mosiah 1:116)
+"...there shall be no other name given, nor any other way nor means whereby salvation can come unto the children of men, only in and through the name of Christ, the Lord Omnipotent."
+(Mosiah 1:116).

 "Teach them that redemption cometh through Christ the Lord, who is the very eternal Father."
-(Mosiah 8:91)
+(Mosiah 8:91).

-["ZJesus whom they slew, was the very Christ, and the very God."
-(Mormon 1:88)
+"...Jesus whom they slew, was the very Christ, and the very God;" (Mormon 1:88).